-The FDA required, pursuant to a final regulation for Establishment Registration and Device Listing for Manufacturers of Devices, that a 510(k) premarket notification be submitted at least ninety days before marketing a device that: (1) is being introduced into distribution for the first time by that person or entity, or (2) is in distribution but is being significantly modified in design or use.
+After we secure electrical safety testing approval for the FMS, we plan to file a 510(K) submission for FDA approval of the FMS.
+The FDA requires, pursuant to a final regulation for Establishment Registration and Device Listing for Manufacturers of Devices, that a 510(k) premarket notification be submitted at least ninety days before marketing a device that: (1) is being introduced into distribution for the first time by that person or entity, or (2) is in distribution but is being significantly modified in design or use.
 A 510(k) submission must contain, among other things (i) proposed labeling sufficient to describe the device's intended use; (ii) a description of how the device is similar to or different from other devices of comparable type, or information about what consequences a proposed device modification may have on the device's safety and effectiveness; and (iii) any other information necessary to determine whether the device is substantially equivalent (as defined below).
-The FMS is a Class II device, which is less stringently reviewed as that of a Class III device.
-We teamed with regulatory consultants with significant experience in the FDA clearance process.
+We anticipate that this will be a Class II device, which is less stringently reviewed as that of a Class III device.
+We have teamed with regulatory consultants with significant experience in the FDA approval process.
+While each submission and approval is different, our regulatory consultants have advised that this is a fairly standard type of FDA 510(K) submission, with a high probability of approval by the FDA.